 Don't let the recessed space at the ends of a closet go to waste.
-One of our favorite ways to maximize the space you already have is to install wire shelving to hold blankets, towels or bedding.
+One of our favorite ways to maximize the closet space you already have is to install wire shelving to hold blankets, towels or bedding.
+Find out how to declutter your closet.
 Wire shelves are available in a variety of widths.
 Measure the width and depth of the space.
 Then choose the correct shelving and ask the salesperson to cut the shelves to length for you.
 Subtract 3/8-in. from the actual width to determine the shelf length.
 Buy a pair of end mounting brackets and a pair of plastic clips for each shelf.
-Plus: Learn how to triple your closet space.

 21 / 30

 Wire pantry shelves aren't just for pantries.
 They're perfect for any wall where full-depth shelves won't fit: garages, laundry rooms, utility rooms, etc. The perfect space-saving shelves solution.
 Need more room for your stuff in general?
 Here are simple storage solutions for small spaces.

 Pick up a pack of S-hooks at a home center and turn wire shelving into a rack for cleaning gear.
 Plus: Here are 10 tips for cleaning your whole house.